jradrion/TEFLoN/README.md

 Step 1b) If you *do not* have an existing TE annotation in BED format, use teflon_prep_no_anno.py to prepare your reference genome for mapping.

-NOTE: In this case you will not need to manually create a hierarchy file, as TEFLoN will automatically create one based on the labels provided in the repBase library.
+NOTE: In this case you will *not* need to manually create a hierarchy file, as TEFLoN will automatically generate one based on the labels provided in the repBase library.
+However, you may wish to modify this file to include more information than is automatically generated.

 ```
 usage: python /usr/local/teflon_prep_no_anno.py <required> [optional]
-    -wd <full path to working directory>
+    -wd [full path to working directory]
-    - <full path to repeatMasker executable>
+    -e <full path to repeatMasker executable>
     -g <full path to reference genome in fasta format>
-    -l <full path to repBase_library.ref>
+    -r <full path to repBase_library.ref for your organism>
     -p <prefix for all newly created files>
-    -r <average length of sequenced reads>
+    -l <approximate length of reads that you will later map>
+    -d [identify only those repeats < x percent diverged from the consensus seq]
-    -n [number of threads]
+    -t [number of threads]
 ```

-Important output files:
-* /usr/local/prep_TF/prefix.te.pseudo.bed
-* /usr/local/prep_TF/prefix.genomeSize.txt
-* /usr/local/prep_TF/prefix.hier
-* /usr/local/prep_TF/prefix.pseudo2ref.pickle.gz
-* /usr/local/prep_TF/prefix.ref2pseudo.pickle.gz
-* /usr/local/prep_MP/prefix.mappingRef.fa

 Step 2) Index the prepped reference genome.
 ```
-bwa index <prefix.mappingRef.fa>
+bwa index </usr/local/prefix.prep_MP/prefix.mappingRef.fa>
 ```
-Step 3) For each sample, map reads with BWA mem or a similar mapping software package (i.e. one that is able to identify and mark soft-clipped reads).
+Step 3) For each sample, map all reads using BWA mem.
 ```
-bwa mem -t <nThreads> -Y <prefix.mappingRef.fa> <read1.fq> <read2.fq> > alignment.sam
+bwa mem -t <nThreads> -Y </usr/local/prefix.prep_MP/prefix.mappingRef.fa> <read1.fq> <read2.fq> > alignment.sam
 ```
-Step 4) For each sample, sort and then index the alignment produced by BWA.
+Step 4) For each sample, sort and index the alignment produced by BWA.
 ```
 samtools view -Sb <alignment.sam> | samtools sort -@ <nThreads> - -o alignment.sorted.bam